GenomeInformatics/genomeinformatics.github.io/_people/chang.md

  - nih
  - jhu
 portrait: /img/chang.jpg
-bio: Alex is a former summer fellow in the Genome Informatics Section.
+bio: Alex is a summer fellow in the Genome Informatics Section.
 He is currently an undergraduate student studying biomedical engineering and computer science at Johns Hopkins University.
 Alex is particularly interested in exploring machine learning and its various applications.
 ---